 - If you want to get fancy, lemon.

-What Tea Brand Should I use for my Homemade Sweet Tea Recipe?
+What Tea Brand should I use for Homemade Sweet Tea?

 When it is all said and done, making a Southern Sweet Tea Recipe is no sweat, believe me, and it is a very personal thing.
 Make it your own and enjoy a big glass for me, okay?

 You can make an Arnold Palmer with this Lemonade.

 Southern Sweet Tea Recipe

 - 5-6 tea bags depending on how strong you want your tea

 - 2/3- 1 1/2 cups granulated sugar depending on how sweet you want it

 - Optional: lemon and mint

 - Add water to a medium sized pot and boil over high heat.